linkerd/website/linkerd.io/content/blog/2024/0606-edge-release-roundup.md

 Remember, edge releases are a snapshot of our current development work on `main`; by definition, they always have the most recent features but they may have incomplete features, features that end up getting rolled back later, or (like all software) even bugs.
-That said, edge release *are* intended for production use, and go through a rigorous set of automated and manual tests before being released.
+That said, edge releases *are* intended for production use, and go through a rigorous set of automated and manual tests before being released.

 We would be delighted to hear how these releases work out for you!
 You can open [a GitHub issue](https://github.com/linkerd/linkerd2/issues/) or